kkemmere/UnitConversion/README.md

 # Unit Conversion
 Simple Unit Converter made with JavaScript, HTML<br/>
 This was created for my Web Programming class and fun!<br/>
-Maybe one day it could be an iOS or Android application...
+Maybe one day it could be an iOS or Android application... but currently used by me for random things
 <br/>
 <br/>
 Very small and simple project that can be brought to much more interesting heights.<br/>